The Employment Law Review: Venezuela

-Moreover, the Law on Prevention, Conditions, and Health and Safety at the Workplace establishes the obligation on employers to take all appropriate measures to guarantee the privacy of employees' correspondence and communications, and provide free access to all data and information referring to them.
-We consider that this obligation is related to the employees' health information, pursuant to the purpose of the Law, since it regulates matters concerning the conditions of health, safety and well-being in the workplace, even though the wording is very generic.
+Moreover, the Law on Prevention, Conditions, and Health and Safety at the Workplace establishes the obligation on employers to take all appropriate measures to guarantee the privacy of employees' correspondence and communications, and provide free access by employees to all data and information referring to them.
+We consider that this obligation concerns information about employees' health, pursuant to the purpose of the Law, since it regulates matters concerning the conditions of health, safety and well-being in the workplace, even though the wording is very generic.

 iv Background checks

-Although there is no specific prohibition against conducting credit checks on potential employees or current employees, the Credit Card Law prohibits financial institutions from disclosing credit or debit card holders' personal financial information to any company or institution, unless the persons in question authorise them to do so.
-This authorisation is revocable.
+Although there is no specific prohibition against conducting credit checks on potential employees or current employees, the Credit Card Law77 prohibits financial institutions from disclosing credit or debit card holders' personal financial information to any company or institution, unless the persons in question authorise them to do so.78 This authorisation can be revoked.

-Pursuant to the Bar Against Dismissal Law, no employee can be dismissed without just cause as previously authorised by the labour inspector office.
+Pursuant to the Bar Against Dismissal Law,79 no employee can be dismissed without just cause as previously authorised by the labour inspector's office.

 In fact, the Labour Law has been structured to guarantee a source of employment, and prevent lockouts or reductions in personnel.
 The Ministry of Labour is able to intervene in a company's operations to guarantee its activity whenever there is a risk that (1) a source of employment will be closed, (2) there will be a reduction in personnel, or (3) there will be changes in labour conditions.
 Moreover, if an employer illegally closes a company or starts a lockout, and fails to comply with an order from the Ministry of Labour to resume operations, the Ministry may take over the company's operations so as to protect the rights of employees.
 Failure by company management to resume operations may also result in imprisonment for up to 15 months.

-In principle, and except for upper management employees and those hired for an undefined term with less than one month of service, no employee may be dismissed without just cause.
+In principle, and except for upper management employees and those hired for an undefined term with less than one month of service, no employee may be dismissed without just cause.80

-To justifiably dismiss employees covered by the Bar Against Dismissal Law, the employer must obtain authorisation from the competent labour inspector office by means of a dismissal qualifying procedure, which must be initiated before the labour inspector in accordance with the terms provided in the Labour Law.
-The dismissal must be based on one of the reasons for justified dismissal set forth in the Labour Law, which include:
+To justifiably dismiss employees covered by the Bar Against Dismissal Law, the employer must obtain authorisation from the competent labour inspector's office by means of a dismissal qualifying procedure, which must be initiated before the labour inspector in accordance with the terms provided in the Labour Law.81 The dismissal must be based on one of the reasons for justified dismissal set forth in the Labour Law,82 which include: